nawabahmadreshi/documentation/ingredients/sdk_setup/identify_and_logout.md

-{% section header %}### Identifying Your Users{% endsection %}
+{% section header %}### Identifying your users{% endsection %}

 {% section pre_explanation %}{% endsection %}

-Branch automatically tracks unique devices.
-However, to make full use of our powerful API, you should also identify users with whichever form of unique identification your app uses, especially for multi-device experiences.
-We recommend you call `setIdentity` prior to awarding credits/codes/referrals/links (etc). setIdentity will retroactively associate any previously recorded events from the current device only the first time this method is ever called with the supplied unique user id.
+Identifying your users will help you associate all activities and links created to a particular person.
+This is important for identifying which of your users are the most influential.

 {% if page.ios %}